crivero7/RackioAI/README.md

 ___
 ## Documentation (in progress...)

-The RackioAI documentation can be found in [The RackioAI documentation can be found in](https://rackioai.readthedocs.io/en/latest/)
+The RackioAI documentation can be found in [Read the Docs](https://rackioai.readthedocs.io/en/latest/)

 # Todo
 * Changelog